 Ask your doctor if the TECNIS Multifocal Lens is an option that is right for your lifestyle and eye health.
 For more information, please click on this link.

 Toric Intraocular Lens

 Individuals who are diagnosed with cataracts and suffer from astigmatism have available a recently developed option called the "Toric Intraocular Lens".
 Toric IOLs are designed to replace the clouded, diseased lens while also correcting for the astigmatism in the patient's eye.
 The first toric IOL available in the United States was FDA-approved in 1998 and since that time the technology has been steadily improved.
 The newest toric IOLs approved by the FDA in 2005 come in a full range of distance vision powers.
-To learn more about the toric IOL, click here to download the toric patient educational brochure.

 While the toric IOL does correct a cataract and severe astigmatism, many patients may still require the use of glasses for standard vision correction with astigmatism.
 In other words, the toric intraocular lens is not designed to correct astigmatism with 100% certainty.